 From illness to anxiety to a bad batch of food, any number of things can bring on an upset stomach.
 It’s the same for your dog, too.
 If they’re feeling particularly stressed or got into people food they shouldn’t eat, they could be dealing with an upset stomach.
 And while they can’t tell you about it, the signs are hard to miss.

 Probiotics are growing to be a staple supplement for humans, but did you know probiotics might be beneficial for pets, too?
-These powerful bacterial are commonly used to treat bowel problems in pups, but they also have many more benefits to help your dog live a happy, healthy life.
+These powerful bacterial are commonly used to treat bowel problems in pups, but they also have many more benefits to help your furry friend live a happy, healthy life.

 Inflammatory Bowel Disease (IBD) is something many people struggle with.
 The good news is, you can easily change your diet or get prescription medication to help you cope with it.
 Your cat isn’t so lucky.
 They might be living with this chronic condition with no way of being able to alert you of it.